Solomon's Love Song

 The Hebrew word for "black" is shachor (shaw-khore') which means dusky, defined by Webster's as somewhat dark in color, i.e. somewhere between light and dark; viz: tanned.

-Quite a few people here in Oregon frequent tanning salons to darken their skin, while in California they bake themselves in sunlight.
+Quite a few people here in Oregon frequent tanning salons to darken their skin, while in southern California they bake themselves in sunlight.
 But apparently in Shulah's day, women didn't tan on purpose because it was considered unattractive.

 The "tents of Kedar" is likely a reference to the portable goatskin shelters utilized by herdsmen in the field, while the "curtains of Solomon" is a reference to the beauty of woven tapestries hanging in his palace.